g0aty/SickoMenu/README.md

 # Contributing

 Thanks for wanting to help.
-Small documentation fixes and simple clarifications are highly welcome and usually merged quickly good for earning the **Contributor** role.
+Small documentation fixes and simple clarifications are highly welcome.

 ## Quick rules
 - Make small, focused PRs (one change per PR).